 I’ve noticed that some minor things come up as well (in comparison to the lingering issues below).
 For example, I had eye and nasal infections in the first few months after covid (which have since subsided).
 This really makes it hard to know what is causing what.
-I also caught influenza in March of 2025 this year, which made my headaches much worse.
+I also caught influenza in March of 2025, which made my headaches much worse.

 Lastly, my sympathetic nervous system (response to fear and danger), was stuck on.
 It was as if my mind sensed danger (well, I suppose it wasn’t wrong), but had no idea what it was.
 So, off I went, burning energy and not sleeping for days during the first few months of long covid.
 Eventually the energy burned out, and I crashed hard.
 I would attempt to go to sleep each night, and wonder if I would even wake up the next day, for most nights (impending doom, night time panic attacks - something I’ve never experienced before).